qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/migration_guide_from_07.rst

 On the other hand, creating a legacy application has the advantage of changing the most important parts automatically and keep your application running during the migration.
 You can then port your code to the new APIs step by step.
 But you want to make sure you get rid of the compatibility layer eventually.

 The remainder of this document assumes that you are using path 1. and are transforming your project into a legacy application.
-If you decide to go with alternative 2. and do a fully manual port, the <migration_notes_from_07|migration notes> might be of help.
+If you decide to go with alternative 2. and do a fully manual port, the :doc:`migration notes <migration_notes_from_07>` might be of help.

 Running the migration script
 ----------------------------